TimMilesCox/RTA1/rta/util.rta/README.txt

 masmx, lstring and slab are shown working in series in the target image build script ../rta.gen/make

-fsformat loads a file system image which can be made available to the emulated machine at startup.
+fsformat loads a file system image in RTA target format which is made available to the emulated machine at startup.
 This enables the emulated RTA1 to run a web server and send its documentation to browsers on other computers

-All those files are RTA1-readable
+4kformat constructs a core-resident file system image in RTA target format which can be linked into a ROM image.
+Core-resident file systems allow RTA1 to have read-only files in the absence of filestore peripherals

+Files are located without directory seach in core-resident file systems.
+They are used to load process RAM segments in realtime

+File systems constructed by fsformat and 4kformat have uniform organisation

+fds24
+_____

 fds24 is a viewer on the PC which interprets files as arrays of 24-bit quanta.
 This may help you see what you're